CarltonW/CarltonW.GitHub.io/_posts/2020-11-09-how-to-quick-launch-windows-10-development-environment.md

 categories: [WSL, Windows10]
 ---

-If you need to build a Windows 10 test environment with Powershell 7, Visual Studio Code and Visual Studio 2019 then you're in the right place.
-In the steps below I will walk you through building a test environment on your existing PC/laptop using Hyper-V. (Requires Windows 10 build 1909 or newer)
+### If you need to build a Windows 10 test environment with Powershell 7, Visual Studio Code and Visual Studio 2019 then you're in the right place.
+In the steps below I will walk you through building a test environment on your existing PC/laptop using Hyper-V. (Requires Windows 10 build 1909 or newer) ###

+### Prerequisites ###
++ Windows 10 build 1909 or newer
++ Hyper-V feature installed

 ## Open Hyper-V and Create Windows 10 dev Virtual Machine ##